 As for the poem, there are probably many possible interpretations for it.
 I feel it’s about the ability of the human heart and mind to recover from disappointments, appreciate the good times by re-framing the memories, and find love again.

 This was certainly true of my father and the three romantic loves of his life.

 The first was Linda Allardt, to whom he was briefly engaged when they met at the 1948 Bread Loaf Writer’s Conference.
-She was very young, and their long distance engagement was brief, but he never forgot her.
-They got back in touch in the ’70’s, when Linda discovered her neighbor had a good friend in Birmingham.
+She was very young, and their long distance engagement was short, but he never forgot her.
+They got back in touch twenty years later, when they both had poems appear in the same journal.
+She also arranged for him to do a reading of his poems at the University of Rochester, where she taught.
+At some point, Linda discovered her neighbor had a good friend in Birmingham.
 The friend turned out to be my aunt.
-From that point on my father and Linda maintained a supportive long distance poetry exchange.
+Through it all, my father and Linda maintained a supportive long distance poetry exchange.
 Eventually, he dedicated a book to her, and she dedicated a book or two to him; the most recent being a 2016 collection titled Under Construction.
 That love was one of a shared interest in poetry and memories of youth.

 Next was my mother, Dorothy, who was ten years younger and broke his heart when she asked for a divorce after eleven years together.
 Forced to continue the relationship for the sake of myself and my brother, he managed to look kindly upon her, and shift gears into a love of shared children and mutual past experiences.